SoftwareAG/sagdevops-templates/templates/sag-db-sqlserver/README.md

 ## Running as a standalone Composite Template

-Run this command to install Database Component Configurator on `local` 10.2 managed node and create webMethods `webm` database, `webm` user and all schemas for 10.1 release on `sqlserver` SQL server connecting with `sa` user and `MaNaGe123` password:
+To install Database Component Configurator on a node with alias `local` and version 10.2 and create a webMethods database, named `webm` with credentials `webm`/`MaNaGe123` and all database schemas for version 10.2 on Microsoft SQL Server host connecting with `sa` /`MaNaGe123`:

 ```bash
 sagcc exec templates composite apply sag-db-sqlserver